reggieross/catcopilot/typescript/sqs-event-subscriber/README.md

 ## About

 This is a base level project for a serverless event consumer.
+It is setup using bun

+### Setup

 ## Gotcha's SQS